What I Wish I Knew

 I thought then, and still think, that I was pretty good coach.
 I was all in.
 I was paid next to nothing and could not have cared less.
 I felt lucky to get to spend my days planning challenging sets (and fun rewards), staying after practice with kids whose flip turns needed a little extra help, pouring my heart into creative line-ups, painting my hair pink for pep rallies and cheering my voice away on Saturday mornings.
 I ferried kids to practice and meets when their parents couldn’t and got to know their families well.
 I’m still close with many of them.
-Nothing that I have done since (other than being a mom) has been more rewarding.
+Nothing that I have done since has been more rewarding.

 Yet now – knowing what I do about brain differences and about kids who struggle with ADHD – I wish I could turn back time and do it better.

 I wish I had understood back then why the boy in lane six never, ever remembered the set, even a minute after I had explained it.
 I was sure that he just wasn’t listening, was being a pill.

 I wish I had understood why the boy in lane four so often fell apart when I had to call him out for nudging his buddies on the deck or slapping the lane line while I was talking.
 I figured he was being dramatic – and disrespectful.

 I wish I had understood why the tween girl in lane 2 always (and I mean always) went missing right before the relay events, making the other three girls on her relay crazy with worry and irritation.
 I thought she was irresponsible and maybe didn’t care.